 Halibut is a large flatfish, which looks a little like a huge flounder.
 It is very popular because of its mild and slightly sweet flavor, which pairs very nicely with the lemony gremolata topping.
 It is also a lean fish with a firm, flaky texture similar to grouper or sea bass.

 Because of its mild taste, this easy halibut recipe is an excellent choice if you are trying to sway someone who says they don’t like the “fishy” taste of seafood.
+And, because it’s broiled in the oven, like my recipe for Broiled Chicken Thighs, it couldn’t be quicken to make.

 Here’s what you need to make this recipe: